Eirene (artist)

 Eirene or Irene (Ειρήνη) was an ancient Greek artist described by Pliny the Elder in the 1st century.
 She was the daughter of a painter, and created an image of a girl that was housed at Eleusis.

-One of the six female artists of antiquity mentioned in Pliny the Elder's Natural History (XL.147-148) in A.D.
-77: Timarete, Irene, Calypso, Aristarete, Iaia, Olympias.
+One of the five or six female artists of antiquity mentioned in Pliny the Elder's Natural History (XL.147-148) in A.D.
+77: Timarete, Irene, Aristarete, Iaia, Olympias, and possibly Calypso.

 During the Renaissance, Giovanni Boccaccio, a 14th-century humanist, included Eirene in De mulieribus claris (Latin for On Famous Women).
 Some of the paintings he credits to Eirene are an older Calypso, the gladiator Theodorus and Alcisthenes, a famous dancer.